Lachi (artist): Music career

 Lachi was spotted performing at an unofficial South by Southwest showcase by Fanatic Records/EMI, who signed her for one album.
 On July 27, 2010, her self-titled album Lachi was released, which included the single "We Can Fly".
 During this time, Lachi was featured on Oprah Radio, CW and NPR, and performed at PrideFest (Milwaukee), where she opened for Patti LaBelle.

 Lachi later collaborated with Israeli World Music producer Zafrir Ifrach to create the Mediterranean-infused Dance track "Dalale" which garnered over a million views on YouTube in August 2016.
 She then teamed up with Trend Def studios to co-write and co-produce the song "Rude" which features Snoop Dogg.
 In 2017 after releasing the Dance / Hip Hop crossover track "Living A Lie" featuring Styles P, she collaborated with Markus Schulz on a song titled "Far" which Schulz placed on his 2018 Trance music album, We Are The Light.
 The song was also chosen by DJ Armin van Buuren for his mix album A State of Trance Year Mix 2019.
 In 2019, she wrote and performed Go with Drum and Bass producer Maduk which was featured on several gaming platforms.

-In March 2020, Lachi received her second Independent Music Awards nomination for her a cappella arrangement of the song Money by Cardi B. Throughout 2021, Lachi's music career and advocacy work began to overlap, starting with her appointment to Co-chair The Recording Academy New York Chapter Advocacy Committee.

-In March 2022, Lachi received a grant from the Pop Culture Collaborative, to create and release Dance-pop single "Black Girl Cornrows" a song about Self-expression and Visual description written, performed and produced by Lachi, co-produced by Black Caviar (duo) and featuring Yvie Oddly and QuestionATL.
-By June 2022, Lachi was elected to Board Governor by the Recording Academy New York Chapter voting membership and appointed the chapter's DEI Ambassador.
+In March 2020, Lachi received her second Independent Music Awards nomination for her a cappella arrangement of the song Money by Cardi B. Throughout 2021, Lachi's music career and advocacy work began to overlap, and by March 2022, Lachi received a grant from the Pop Culture Collaborative, to create and release Dance-pop single "Black Girl Cornrows" a song about Self-expression and Visual description written, performed and produced by Lachi, co-produced by Black Caviar (duo) and featuring Yvie Oddly and QuestionATL.
+By June 2022, Lachi was elected to Board Governor by the The Recording Academy New York Chapter voting membership and appointed the chapter's DREAM Ambassador.

 Lachi released the anthemic alternative pop song "Lift Me Up" in July 2023 in memorial of mentor and friend, disability rights activist Judy Heumann, July being Disability Pride Month.
 The song, in collaboration with James Ian and featuring Gaelynn Lea, debuted on MTV.com, peaking at number 29 on the Adult Contemporary Mediabase charts; and the music video, a high-production piece spotlighting American Sign Language, Audio description and other forms of Disability culture, Disability art, featured Amber Galloway, Ali Stroker and other notable talent and saw support from Coldplay and Google.
 The song received a Shorty Award, a Diversity in Cannes Award, and was an International Songwriting Competition winner.